BTU-CyberSec-CTF-Club/CTF-Tools-and-Resources/VMs/Setup VM.md

       annoying...).
 See https://bbs.archlinux.org/viewtopic.php?id=285066 if you want to read more pointers on how to solve the dark mode problem.

-* You may face trouble upgrading your black arch system (pacman -Syu) due to dependency conflicts.
+* You may face trouble upgrading your black arch system (pacman -Syu) and installing up-to-date software due to dependency conflicts.
 Sadly, this is a direct consequence of using the ova or iso images.
-To solve this, you would need to instead setup a fresh arch system with blackarch repos on top of it.
-I might adjust my personal arch setup scripts to do this one day - for now, this guide should suffice to get you up and running on most tools. scripts to do this one day - for now, this guide should suffice to get you up and running on most tools.
+This wouldn't occur if you had setup a fresh arch system with blackarch repos on top of it.
+The last two year's dependency conflicts have to be solved before you can actually install up-to-date packages.
+These are the steps I used to solve the dependency errors:
+    * `pacman -R mobsf tls-attacker rabbitmq scannerl ftpscout pmacct smali backdoor-apk thefatrat python-tensorflow python-gast03 eyeballer python-keras brut3k1t python-mypy python-uvicorn theharvester id-entify rapidscan sn1per python-utidylib powerfuzzer ldapdomaindump aclpwn activedirectoryenum bloodhound-python certipy crackmapexec`
+    * `pacman -S jdk-openjdk jdk17-openjdk jdk11-openjdk erlang-eldap python-gast nodejs` (answer yes to all)
+    * `pacman -Syu --noconfirm` (this will take quite a while...)
+    * Edit `/etc/locale.gen` and comment-out all lines except those for `en_US.UTF-8`
+    * Run `locale-gen`

+* Some additional software you might want to install (filemanager, dmenu launcher, ...):
+    `pacman -Sy nvim pcmanfm dmenu man`

+* For vim users: It's recommended to use nvim instead of vim (one example benefit is direct clipboard access through the + register).
+Set an according alias in your .bashrc and .bash_profile:
+    `alias vim="nvim"`

+* TODO: Does GPU work (e.g. hashcat)?

+* TODO: The workaround of upgrading the ova image seems to work initially, but then there are issues with the fullscreen view of the VM.
+Worse yet, the process costs lots of time and LOTS of resources (my Blackarch VM Data folder has reached 260GB by now...).
+Should create a blackarch install script based on my normal archlinux netinstall script -> much more minimal, won't have all the tools installed when you don't even need them